 Violence is an act of aggression that crosses the boundary of another person’s autonomy and identity.
 It is a coercive instrument to “ assert one’s will over another to prove or fed a sense of power”.

-Terms “Domestic Violence against women” means any act or conduct which has potential to injure or hurt women – physically, mentally, emotionally, socially and also spiritually within the four walls of the house, however, such an act or conduct is done usually not by strangers.
+The term “Domestic Violence against women” means any act or conduct which has the potential to injure or hurt women – physically, mentally, emotionally, socially and also spiritually within the four walls of the house; however, such an act or conduct is usually done not by strangers.

-Ordinarily, the expression “domestic violence” connotes sexual abuse or a threat of sexual abuse of women but there are several other cases of abuse known to men when women are targeted to physical, mental, verbal and economic abuses certainly.
+Ordinarily, the expression “domestic violence” connotes sexual abuse or a threat of sexual abuse of women, but there are several other cases of abuse known to men when women are targeted to physical, mental, verbal and economic abuse certainly.
 These acts or conducts would come within the scope of the expression “domestic violence”.12

 The definition of Domestic Violence as given under Section-3 of the Domestic Violence Act, 2005. –